wearefrank/frank-runner/README.md

 You may need to add your organistion's Root CA for Ant and Maven to be able to download files from behind a Secure Web Gateway like Zscaler and/or to download files from your organization's internal repository (e.g. Artifactory).
-To do so simply create a folder cacerts in the frank-runner folder and (re)start a Frank!Runner build.xml.
-Frank!Runner will detect added and removed files from the cacerts folder and reinstall all files in cacerts in the downloaded and unzipped JDK used by the Frank!Runner.
-Also when the Frank!Runner's JDK version is changed and a new JDK is downloaded Frank!Runner will install the Root CA's in the cacerts folder in the newly downloaded and unzipped JDK.
+To do so simply create a folder `cacerts` in the `frank-runner` folder, put your certificate there and (re)start a Frank!Runner build.xml.
+Frank!Runner will detect added and removed files from the `cacerts` folder and reinstall all files in `cacerts` in the downloaded and unzipped JDK used by the Frank!Runner.
+Also when the Frank!Runner's JDK version is changed and a new JDK is downloaded Frank!Runner will install the Root CA's in the `cacerts` folder in the newly downloaded and unzipped JDK.

 # Eclipse